Harsha2409/data-engineering-part1-blog/README.md

 They ingest data from different sources, optimize the databases for analysis, and manage data corruption.
 Data engineers develop, construct, test, and maintain architectures such as databases and large-scale processing systems to process and handle massive amounts of data.

 If you're not sure what this all means, that's okay!
 The article will unpack all this jargon and explain the what, why, and how.

+#### Big Data
+Big data can be defined as data so large you have to think about how to deal with its size, because it's difficult to process using traditional data management methods.